 If the voter selects Return, the ballot will be returned uncounted, and the voter may contact the election official and have the ballot spoiled and receive a new one.

 Overvoting should not be confused with undervoting.
-A voter undervotes when he/she casts fewer votes for a particular office than she is permitted to cast.
+A voter undervotes when they cast fewer votes for a particular office than they are permitted to cast.
 No ballot or vote will be canceled as a result of an undervote.